GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Peer reviewed and improved Zhou's ingredient unit testing
    - Added additional safety checks for prepared items (capped calories, proteins, carbs, fats, not allowing tests on items with no ingredients
    - Added a character restraint on string attributes in the edible hierarchy: names, instructions etc...
-   - Peer reviewed and improved Goudit's DrinkIngredient unit testing
+   - Peer reviewed and improved Gurdit's DrinkIngredient unit testing
    - Updating ops so now they only reference the interface they require
    - Generated edibleLog tests
    - Removed extra imports in multiple files